20 Worst Weight Loss Products of All Time

 The claim: According to the company’s LinkedIn page: “During a meal, satiety is typically reached only after a minimum of 20 minutes, regardless of the speed of eating or amount of caloric intake.
 If you eat with smaller bites, at a slower rate, your body will reach this point of satiety with less food [and] fewer calories.
 The device, therefore, results in weight loss.
 You will eat a healthy portion size without hunger or frustration.”

-The truth: While the US Food and Drug Administration (FDA) classifies Small Bite as a "non-significant-risk device," you don't need a medical degree to be able to tell that this product is super weird.
-Anything that impacts your ability to eat, speak, or yawn shouldn't be a weight loss solution.
+The truth: While the US Food and Drug Administration (FDA) classifies Small Bite as a “non-significant-risk device,” you don’t need a medical degree to be able to tell that this product is super weird.
+Anything that impacts your ability to eat, speak, or yawn shouldn’t be a weight loss solution.
 (Even though the company denies any major issues with these everyday activities, we have our doubts.)
-For weight loss hacks that actually work, check out these 20 Weight Loss Tricks You Haven't Tried!
+For weight loss hacks that actually work, check out these best weight loss tips—ever!

 The claim: The company says Coolsculpting can “eliminate stubborn fat that resists all efforts through diet and exercise.
 The results are proven, noticeable, and lasting.”
 The brand’s website says that after you freeze fat cells, they die, and over time, the “body naturally processes the fat and eliminates these dead cells, leaving a more sculpted you.”

-The truth: "Coolsculpting shouldn't be used as weight loss method since it's unlikely to result in significant weight loss,' says Torrey Armul, a registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
-"Some people find they get results with Coolsculpting, and others don't notice a difference.
-Either way, it's expensive and can be painful…"
+The truth: “Coolsculpting shouldn’t be used as weight loss method since it’s unlikely to result in significant weight loss,’ says Torey Armul, MS, RD, LD, spokesperson for the Academy of Nutrition and Dietetics.
+“Some people find they get results with Coolsculpting, and others don’t notice a difference.
+Either way, it’s expensive and can be painful…”

 What it is: An over-the-counter medication used to help people lose weight by preventing the intestines from absorbing about a quarter of the fat consumed through diet